nabilshafi/bidding/README.md

 - java -jar target/bidding-1.0.0.jar

-- Application can also be run by just importing pom.xml file in intelliJ and simply play it.
+- Application can also be run by just importing pom.xml file in intelliJ as a new project and simply play it.

 # Endpoints